Simonlee711/Simonlee711.github.io/_posts/2024-10-01-September.md

 ### Day 1: Back to Vik

 I've come to really hate long flights.
 And Iceland was no exception.
 In fact in a way I have really begun to enjoy less travling to europe.
 But a recent solution I have found for dealing with long flights are sleeping pills aka melatonin which help speed up time.
+These sleeping pills would become much more useful later in the trip as they helped me widely as I exlpored the vast country.
+From LA, we had a short layover in Toronto before having an overnight flight to Keflavik.
+So as soon as the day started in Iceland, regardless of how much sleep i got, it was go time.

+Iceland's configuration is a bit confusing because during the flight you are under the impression that you are flying to their capital of Reykyavik, but this is a large myth.
+Last time I had visited, we had booked a car in the captial but we were surprised to find ourselves in the small town of Keflavik which was nearly 40 minutes apart.
+However, this time, I did not make this mistake and I was able to pick up a car straight from the airport.
+So once I picked up my car, it was straight to Gullfoss (Golden Falls) which is only open in the summer due to harsh weather conditions.
+However, what made this trip different from the last time, was that instead of 6 hours of sun, we had nearly 16-17 hours of daylight.
+This made the experience incredibly different because I was able to see the beautiful nature all around me.
+It became a little problematic for gas consumption because I was stopping every 10 minutes to go explore a new terrain that was nothing like I had seen before.

+{% include figure image_path="/images/iceland/1.JPG" alt="this is a placeholder image" caption="A ravine with a waterfall at the end" %}